 where is the difference between the mass densities of the aqueous and the oil phases; gk is the centrifugal acceleration (gk = L2, where L is the distance between the axis of rotation and the center of the cream, is the angular velocity); VOIL is the total volume of oil used for preparation of the emulsion; VREL is the volume of released oil at the end of centrifugation; and A is the cross-sectional area of the centrifuge test tube.

 The results from both tests are presented in Table 3 and Fig. 14.

-Table 3.
-Critical pressures and drop sizes of SBO-in-water emulsions, stabilized with 1 mM C16H33NMe3Br with added NaF, NaCl and NaBr.